sugrasym/FancyMapper/README.md

 WARNING: This code is extremely experimental.
 I am in no way liable for any damage it may cause.

-FancyMapper is a stupidly complex piece of code that solves a pretty boring problem.
+FancyMapper maps scalars in a classy, sophisticated way.
+Instead of doing something like

 objA.a = objB.a
 objA.b = objB.b